tzc1234/SimplifiedIgStories/README.md

 # SimplifiedIgStories
-A simple version of IG story demo app to be my study of SwiftUI.
+A simple version of IG story demo app is my study of SwiftUI.
 It can now only display photos.
 Hoping I'll have time for further development.:)